DimakatsoMahlodi/cleaning-the-dataset/README.md

 All three datasets are now free of duplicates, inconsistencies, and outliers, and are ready for exploratory data analysis (EDA) and model development

-### Layout of This Report

-Abstract – Summary of objectives and outcomes.

-Datasets – Description of the three datasets.

-Methodology – Step-by-step cleaning approach.

-Results – Key cleaning outcomes.

-outcome- final report